-I have long wanted to write about how we live in Montenegro in the fall.
-November has gradually arrived - in my hometown it has long been below zero and there is snow, and in Montenegro we can barely put on jackets and light jackets.
-Daytime temperatures range from +15 to +23.
-Here, in the Bay of Kotor, there are sunny days and there are rains.
-The rains can be very heavy, it can rain all day, the cloud cover is so low that you can’t see the mountain opposite.
-Recently we were driving a car to Cetinje, we drove into a cloud, we had to drive at a speed of 30 km/h - we could barely see the rear lights of the car moving in front.
-There are winds, but not often, once a week there is a chilly windy day.
+I've been meaning to write about our autumn life in Montenegro for a long time.
+November has slowly arrived.
+It's been below freezing in my hometown for a long time, and there's snow on the ground, but in Montenegro, we can barely even wear jackets or light coats.
+Daytime temperatures range from 15 to 23 degrees Celsius.
+Here in the Bay of Kotor, we have sunny days and rain.
+The rain can be very heavy, pouring all day long, with clouds so low you can't see the mountains opposite.
+Recently, we were driving to Cetinje and drove into a cloud.
+We were driving at 30 km/h (18 mph) and could barely see the taillights of the car in front.
+There are winds, but not often; once a week, we get a chilly, windy day.

 Today we spent the day on the green peninsula of Lustica, drove along the beaches of Zhanitsa, Mirishte, Plavi Horizonti - they look deserted, like any beach in winter, a storm carries dirt ashore, everything is closed, cafes are not open, occasionally there are people walking passers-by